xinbenlv/openhands-action/.openhands/microagents/knowledge/review_pr.md

 # PR Review Task

-This task guides you through reviewing pull requests in namefi-astra according to project standards.
+This task guides you through reviewing pull requests in ${{ SELECTED_REPO }} according to project standards.

 ## Finding file changes
 When reviewing file changes, instead of diffing with default branch such as `main` please diff against the base branch of the PR.